Travel Hacks for Getting Free Flight Upgrades

 11. Travel Hacking with Mileage Runs

 Ever heard of people booking flights, not to go anywhere exciting, but just to rack up airline miles?
-It might sound a little crazy at first – almost like paying to take a bus to nowhere.
+It might sound a little crazy at first—almost like paying to take a bus to nowhere.
 This is what's known as a mileage run.
-Basically, it involves finding surprisingly cheap flights with the main goal of earning either frequent flyer miles or elite status with an airline.
-The idea is that the rewards you get from those miles or status are worth greater than the cost of the flights themselves.
+It involves finding surprisingly cheap flights.
+The main goal is to earn frequent flyer miles or elite status with an airline.
+The idea is that the rewards from those miles or status are worth more than the cost of the flights.

 So, why would anyone do this?
-Well, frequent flyer miles can be redeemed for free flights, upgrades to fancier seats, hotel stays, and even car rentals.
-Airline elite status, which you earn by flying a certain number of miles or segments in a year, comes with perks like free checked bags, priority boarding, lounge access, and increased earning rates on future flights.
-Some people truly value these perks, especially if they travel often for work or pleasure.
+Frequent flyer miles can be redeemed for free flights.
+They also cover upgrades to fancier seats, hotel stays, and even car rentals.
+Airline elite status comes from flying a certain number of miles or segments in a year.
+It brings perks like free checked bags, priority boarding, lounge access, and better earning rates on future flights.
+Some people truly value these perks.
+This is true especially if they travel often for work or pleasure.

 Now, let's talk numbers to see when a mileage run actually makes sense.